-The Sainte-Marguerite flows for 100 kilometers down from Lake Sainte-Marguerite in the Monts Valin, where the river begins its course 678 meters above sea level.
-This relatively narrow river freely winds its way through a steep valley between the towns of Sacré-Coeur and Saguenay, first in a north-westerly direction, then south-westward for 15 kilometers prior to making another sharp turn to the south-east.
-It then runs along the Saguenay Fjord for 60 kilometers before emptying into the Sainte-Marguerite Bay.
+The Rivière Sainte-Marguerite begins its 100 kilometer journey from Lac Sainte-Marguerite, at an altitude of 678 meters, in the Monts Valin.
+Clear and narrow, it then flows through a steep, wild valley between the municipalities of Sacré-Coeur and Saguenay, first in a north-westerly direction, then south-westerly for 15 kilometers before turning abruptly south-easterly.
+It then runs along the Saguenay Fjord for 60 kilometers before emptying into Sainte-Marguerite Bay.

-The history of salmon sport fishing on the Sainte-Marguerite River began in 1860 when the first private fishing club was established; its assets now belong to the Corporation de pêche Sainte-Marguerite.
-The Sainte-Marguerite River was incorporated as a ZEC in 1980, whereupon the Association de la rivière Sainte-Marguerite took over management of the river, ending the Corporation’s purpose as the sole manager of the fishery.
-In 1995, the Centre interuniversitaire de recherche sur le saumon atlantique (Interuniversity Research Centre for Atlantic Salmon) was founded along the river.
+The history of sport salmon fishing on the Saint-Marguerite River began in 1860, when a private club was formed, whose assets are held today by the Corporation de pêche Sainte-Marguerite.
+In 1980, the river was incorporated as a zec, and the Association de la rivière Sainte-Marguerite became the salmon-fishing manager, ending the exclusive management rights of the Corporation de la rivière Sainte-Marguerite.
+In 1995, the Centre interuniversitaire de recherche sur le saumon atlantique moves to the river's banks.